dumux/dumux/doc/doxygen/pages/input-output.md

 `dune-istl` (the Dune Iterative Solver Template Library) supports writing and reading vectors and matrices to/from different format.
 For example you can write a matrix in a sparse matrix format that can be read by Matlab (see the header `dune/istl/io.hh`).

+## Restarting simulations (check-pointing)

+DuMux has some experimental support for check-pointing (restarting paused/stopped/crashed simulations).
+You can restart a DuMux simulation from any time point where a VTK file was written out.
+This is currently only supported for sequential, non-adaptive simulations.
+For adaptive simulation the full hierarchical grid has to be stored.
+This is usually done with the grid's `Dune::BackupRestoreFacility`.
+There is currently no special support by DuMux for that, but it is possible to implement a restart using `Dune::BackupRestoreFacility` with plain Dune.

+For VTK files the output can be read with the free function `Dumux::loadSolution`.
+Grids can be read with the `Dumux::VTKReader` or you can simply recreate the grid as you did in the first simulation run.

+Writing double-precision floating point numbers to VTK files is available since Dune release 2.7.
+If you are using that version, it is now possible to specify output precision in the input file using `Dumux::Vtk::Precision` followed by either `Float32`, `Float64`, `UInt32`, `UInt8` or `Int32` `Float32` is set as the default.
+We especially advice the use of `Float64` when working with restart files.

+The restart capabilities will hopefully be improved in future versions of DuMux $3$.
+We are looking forward to any contributions (especially HDF5 / XDMF support, improvement of VTK support).